 Meenakari in Architecture

 Meenakari wasn’t confined to smaller objects; its brilliance extended to architectural wonders as well.
-The Sheesh Mahal in the Amer Fort of Jaipur is a testament to the grandeur of Meenakari.
+The Sheesh Mahal (Mirror Palace) in the Amer Fort of Jaipur is a testament to the grandeur of Meenakari.
 The palace is adorned with intricate Meenakari work, including floral patterns, animals, and mythological figures, showcasing the art form’s versatility.

 Exquisite Meenakari Jewellery